YoussefAlbarbari/SimpleCalc/README.md

 Portability and accessibility: "Access our calculator anytime, anywhere, using any device with internet connectivity.
 Whether you're on your computer, tablet, or smartphone, our calculator is readily available, making it a versatile tool for on-the-go calculations."

 # Explain the code

+def calculator():
+  Purpose: This function serves as the entry point of the calculator program.
+It prompts the user for input and calls the necessary functions to perform calculations.
+  Inputs: None
+  Outputs: None

+def add(a, b):
+  Purpose: This function performs addition of two numbers.
+  Inputs: Two numbers a and b.
+  Outputs: The sum of a and b.

+def subtract(a, b):
+  Purpose: This function performs subtraction of two numbers.
+  Inputs: Two numbers a and b.
+  Outputs: The result of subtracting b from a.

+def divide(a, b):
+  Purpose: This function performs division of two numbers, handling the division by zero error.
-The add(a, b) function adds two numbers a and b and returns the result.
+  Inputs: Two numbers a and b.

-The subtract(a, b) function subtracts the second number b from the first number a and returns the result.

-The divide(a, b) function divides the first number a by the second number b and handles the division by zero error by catching the ZeroDivisionError exception.
-If a division by zero occurs, it prints an error message and returns None.
+  Outputs: The result of dividing a by b.
+If b is zero, it prints an error message and returns None.

+def multiply(a, b):
+  Purpose: This function performs multiplication of two numbers.
-The multiply(a, b) function multiplies two numbers a and b and returns the result.
+  Inputs: Two numbers a and b.
+  Outputs: The product of a and b.

+def calculate_percentage(value, percentage):
-The calculate_percentage(value, percentage) function calculates the percentage of a value by multiplying the value by the given percentage divided by 100.
+  Purpose: This function calculates the percentage of a value.

-The calculate_percentage_change(old_value, new_value) function calculates the percentage change between two values by subtracting the old value from the new value, dividing the difference by the old value, and multiplying the result by 100.
-It also handles the division by zero error by catching the exception and printing an error message.

-In the provided code, the clear_result() function is defined but not currently used or called within the code.
-It appears to be intended for clearing the result or resetting the result variable, but it is not utilized in the current implementation of the calculator.

-The clear_result() function simply assigns an empty string ("") to a variable named result_label.
-However, this variable is not referenced or used anywhere else in the code.
-Therefore, calling clear_result() does not have any effect on the functionality or behavior of the calculator.

-The calculate() function is the main function that performs the calculation based on the user's input.
-It retrieves the selected operation, the first number, and the second number from user input.
-It checks if the input numbers are valid (numeric) using the isdigit() method.
-If the numbers are valid, they are converted to float type, and the corresponding operation is performed based on the user's choice.
-The result is then printed.
+  Inputs: A numeric value and a percentage value.
+  Outputs: The calculated percentage of value.

+def calculate_percentage_change(old_value, new_value):
+  Purpose: This function calculates the percentage change between two values.
+  Inputs: Two numeric values old_value and new_value.
+  Outputs: The percentage change from old_value to new_value.
+If old_value is zero, it prints an error message and returns None.

+def clear_result():
+  Purpose: This function clears the result (currently not used in the code).
+  Inputs: None
+  Outputs: None

+def calculate():
+  Purpose: This function performs the calculation based on user input.
+It calls the appropriate functions to execute the selected operation.
+  Inputs: None (retrieves inputs from user during function execution)
+  Outputs: None (prints the calculated result or error messages)

+The code block below the calculate() function performs the following tasks:
-The calculator() function starts by printing a welcome message and displaying the available operations.
-It prompts the user to enter the first number, the second number, and the desired operation.
-Finally, it calls the calculate() function to perform the calculation.
+  Prints a welcome message and displays the available operations.
+  Prompts the user to enter the first number, second number, and the desired operation.

-To use this calculator, you can run the code, and it will prompt you for input to perform the desired calculation.
+  Calls the calculate() function to perform the calculation based on user input.
+  The final line outside any function calculator() calls the calculator() function to start the program execution.